davidhemp/HPC-Carpentry/iridis4/_episodes/15-transferring-files.md

 - "Be able to transfer files to and from a computing cluster."
 keypoints:
 - "`wget` downloads a file from the internet."
+- "Drag-and-drop with MobaXterm."
 - "`scp` transfer files to and from your computer."
 - "You can use an SFTP client like FileZilla to transfer files through a GUI."
 ---

 Computing with a remote computer offers very limited use if we cannot get files to or from the cluster.
 There are several options for transferring data between computing resources, from command line options to GUI programs, which we will cover here.

+> ## Downloading on compute nodes
+> Files should only be transferred to/from Iridis on the login nodes and only the login nodes
+> have access to the wider internet.
+Downloading data is a slow process that will reduce job efficiency
+> if performed on a compute node.
+{: .callout}

 ## Download files from the internet using wget

 One of the most straightforward ways to download files is to use `wget`.
 Any file that can be downloaded in your web browser with an accessible link can be downloaded using `wget`.
 This is a quick way to download datasets or source code.
+On

 The syntax is: `wget https://some/link/to/a/file.tar.gz`.
 For example, download the lesson sample files using the following command:

 ```
 {{ site.host_prompt }} wget {{ site.url }}{{ site.baseurl }}/files/bash-lesson.tar.gz
 ```
 {: .bash}

+{% if site.include_mobaxterm %}
+## Drag and drop using MobaXterm

+If you are on windows and connecting via [MobaXterm](https://mobaxterm.mobatek.net/) then you can simply drag the files you want to upload/download from the sftp panel on the left.

+{% endif %}

 ## Transferring single files and folders with scp